What 'The Front Runner' And Gary Hart Tell Us About Political Theater Today

 Today, there's a playbook for surviving a political sex scandal.

-"In a campaign when something like this happens, you 'apologize,' I say with airquotes," says Jay Carson, a Democratic political operative.
+"In a campaign when something like this happens, you 'apologize,' I say with airquotes," says Jay Carson, a former Democratic political operative.
 "Because you're sorry that you got caught — you're not really sorry."

 Carson has worked on three presidential campaigns.